lassisg/mpthub/README.md

 There are 3 main sources for analysis:

--   Multiple particle tracking report file in .csv format generated from an ImageJ plugin (Mosaic);
+1. Multiple particle tracking report generated from an ImageJ plugin (Mosaic)
+   - file in .csv format;
--   Multiple particle tracking report file in .txt format generated from an ImageJ plugin (Mosaic) **\***;
+   - file in .txt format **\***;
--   Video file in .avi format (needs microscope data);
+2. Video file in .avi format (needs microscope data);
--   Video file in .lif format (containing microscope data in its metadata).
+3. Video file in .lif format (containing microscope data in its metadata).

 _**\* This .txt file format must be avoided as it is not well formated for analysis.**_